flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

 #### `flyteadmin`

 `flyteadmin` needs to accept an updated config for execution requests to support the eviction override as well as pass it along to `flytepropeller`.
-The new flag should be available via API to either be invoked programatically (e.g. via a user script) or via `flyteconsole`.
+The new flag should be available via API to either be invoked programmatically (e.g. via a user script) or via `flyteconsole`.

 #### `flyteconsole`